CHN Logo

 The men discuss that the event’s impact on their community would be even more significant if CHN expanded it to different neighbourhoods.
 This way, more people of different ages and backgrounds would be reached.
 “If we keep on organising this kind of event, it might inspire other organisations to organise the same kind of events, too,” Buddhilal mentions.
 Gyan, in turn, brings up the possibility that a package with more time rather than just an event could attract more participants and be more effective.

-Participants with the framed memento of the a word in Ranjan Lipi they wrote during the Ranjana Lipi and Ailia workshop
+Participants with the framed memento of the a word in Ranjan Lipi they wrote during the Ranjana Lipi and Ailia workshop.

 When asked about their experience as trainers in the two past events, both say they were happy to see the participants enjoying the event.
 “The enjoyment from participants’ was fuel for us, and we are looking forward to future events with great enthusiasm,” Buddhilal adds in the conversation.